Viir/bots/guide/eve-online/eve-online-combat-anomaly-bot.md

 + `anomaly-name` : Choose the name of anomalies to take.
 You can use this setting multiple times to select multiple names.
 + `hide-when-neutral-in-local` : Set this to 'yes' to make the bot dock in a station or structure when a neutral or hostile appears in the 'local' chat.
++ `rat-to-avoid` : Name of a rat to avoid, as it appears in the overview.
+You can use this setting multiple times to select multiple names.

 When using more than one setting, start a new line for each setting in the text input field.
 Here is an example of a complete settings string: